A Guide on the Cheapest Way to Send Money to China in 2026

 Wise (Formally TransferWise) Logo

-If you want to use the service, you will be charged a percentage fee, which is comparable to fees charged by other providers.
+If you want to use the service, you will be charged a percentage fee comparable to fees charged by other providers.

-When sending USD 1,000 to China, for example, Wise charges a percentage fee of USD 13.28.
+When sending US$1,000 to China, for example, Wise charges a percentage fee of US$13.28.
 You’ll also have to pay another fee depending on how much you send.

-Today you will get CNY 7,190.80 for UDS 1,000 using the cheapest possible option that is a bank debit (ACH) transfer.
+Today you will get about CNY6,657 for US$1,000 using the cheapest possible option, which is a bank debit (ACH) transfer.

 If you transfer money from Monday to Thursday, Wise will get you your money within 24 hours.